aaronang/TIL/git/how_to_set_up_git_and_gitlab_properly.md

-# Setting up Git and GitLab "properly"
+# How to set up Git and GitLab "properly"

 What do I mean with "properly"?
 Every time we use `git clone`, `git fetch`, `git pull`, or `git push`, Git prompts for a username and password.
 This is annoying.